DanielTobs/SimpleSnap/README.md

 ## Known Issues / Limitations

  - The randomization features may not function as expected in all scenarios; please report any anomalies.
- - The tool is designed primarily for mesh objects; results may vary with other object types.
+ - The tool is designed primarily for mesh, curves and empty objects; results may vary with other object types.

 ## Version Support